jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/5-WireUpTheCamera.md

 > **About the Code**
 >
 > `xmlns:viewModels="clr-namespace:HappyXamDevs.ViewModels"` adds the XML Namespace `HappyXamDevs.ViewModels`
+>
 > `<ContentPage.BindingContext>` tells the view, `MainPage.xaml`, to be bound to a ViewModel, `MainViewModel.cs`
+>
 > `Command="{Binding TakePhotoCommand}"` will trigger `MainViewModel.TakePhotoCommand` any time the TakePhoto ToolbarItem is tapped
+>
 > `Command="{Binding SelectFromLibraryCommand}"` will trigger `MainViewModel.SelectFromLibraryCommand` any time the SelectFromLibrary ToolbarItem is tapped

 ## 8. Test Camera & Photo Library Functionality

 > The iOS Simulator does not have support for the camera, so if you use the take photo button your app will crash.
 In a production-quality app you would need to handle this.
-The media plugin had methods to check to see if the camera and photo library is supported and you could show or hide the buttons based off these values.
+The media plugin has methods to check to see if the camera and photo library is supported and you could show or hide the buttons based off these values.

 ### 8a.
 Test Camera & Photo Library Functionality, Android